 The CIB board functions as the umbrella board over the various skilled trade examining committees.
 The CIB board is unlike other state boards and commissions in that the administrative regulatory decisions it makes over the different skilled trade committees administrative proceedings (plumbing, electrical, mechanical, roofing, building and construction inspectors, and home inspectors) cannot consist of a majority of market participants due to the various and separate trades represented on the CIB board, thereby inherently protecting itself from anti-competitive and anti-trust challenges.
 An Administrative Law Judge (ALJ) presides over all administrative hearings on alleged violations of the statutes/rules and makes a written recommendation to the CIB board.
 No order is final until, and unless, the CIB board issues a final order.
 The hearings are conducted pursuant to the Administrative Procedures Act, the Open Meeting Act, and CIB statutory and rule requirements.

 Prior to 2001, various skilled trade committees governing statewide regulation were in existence under the Department of Public Health, occupational licensing division.
 In 2001, policymakers determined there was a need to streamline and improve the administration of the various construction licensing committees, resulting in more oversight, accountability, and transparency of the skilled trade regulatory function by separating the skilled trades from the Department of Public Health and creating the Construction Industries Board.
 Effective January 1, 2002, the CIB became the regulatory agency and began regulating the plumbing, electrical and mechanical trades, and building and construction inspectors through the powers and duties set forth in the Construction Industries Board Act and in the respective licensing acts for such trades.
-The purpose of the CIB has not changed but the number of regulated skilled trades have expanded to include enforcement of the provisions of the Home Inspection Licensing Act and the Roofing Contractor Registration Act, all for the continuing purpose of protecting the health, safety, and welfare of the public.
+The purpose of the CIB has not changed and the enforcement of the provisions of the Home Inspection Licensing Act and the Roofing Contractor Registration Act have been added, all for the continuing purpose of protecting the health, safety, and welfare of the public.

 Administrative Procedures And Practices: